shadowcz007/NexusGUI/README_EN.md

 ```

 ### Using MCP Tools
-After startup, the application will start an MCP server at `http://localhost:3001`.
+After startup, the application will launch an MCP server at `http://localhost:3001`.
 You can use it as follows:

 1. **Connect to MCP Server**: `http://localhost:3001/mcp`
 2. **Call render-gui tool**: